omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/quick-start.md

 * Learn about the OMG Network interface
 * Interact with the OMG Network from end to end
-* Make a deposit, transfer, standard exit and process exits
+* Make a deposit, transfer your tokens and exit the network.

 The only requirement for this quick start is to have a web3 wallet with funds on Ropsten.
 We recommend using the Metamask chrome browser extension.